gaubrey1/celo-ico/README.md

 ![](https://github.com/gaubrey1/celo-ico/blob/main/tutorial-images/initial-project.png)

 Now let's install [Web3Modal library](https://github.com/Web3Modal/web3modal).
 Web3Modal is an easy-to-use library to help developers add support for multiple providers in their apps with a simple customizable configuration.
-By default Web3Modal Library supports injected providers like (Metamask, Dapper, Gnosis Safe, Frame, Web3 Browsers, etc), You can also easily configure the library to support Portis, Fortmatic, Squarelink, Torus, Authereum, D'CENT Wallet and Arkane.
+By default Web3Modal Library supports injected providers like (Metamask, Dapper, Gnosis Safe, Frame, Web3 Browsers, etc), You can also easily configure the library to support Portis, Fortmatic, Squarelink, Torus, Authereum, D'CENT Wallet, and Arkane.

-- Open up a terminal pointing at my-app directory and execute this command
+- Open up a terminal pointing at the `my-app` directory and execute this command
 ```bash
 npm install web3modal
 ```

-- In the same terminal also install ethers.js
+- In the same terminal also install `ethers.js`
 > Note : We install v5 specifically since the new v6 has breaking changes to the code.
 ```bash
 npm install ethers@5